fr.nigelkeay.com (page en français)

 Jennifer Lee, DMA., MMP (Guildhall Artist) Since her arrival in the UK after completing her undergraduate studies in New Zealand, Ms. Lee has continued to perform extensively at major venues in UK and abroad as a recitalist and chamber musician.
 She has been successful in winning prizes at the 8th Scottish International Piano Competition, Royal Overseas League Competition, MBF Awards, Making Music Awards and First Prize at the Eastbourne Symphony Young Soloists Competition among others.
 She has recently completed her doctorate degree sponsored by Creative New Zealand at the Guildhall School of Music and Drama and City University London under Martin Roscoe.

-Thomas Hutchinson is a New Zealand-born oboist presently studying at the Conservatoire National Supérieur de Musique de Paris.
+Thomas Hutchinson is a New Zealand-born oboist who studied at the Conservatoire National Supérieur de Musique de Paris.
 In 2022 he was appointed to the French National Orchestra.